 Landscaper

-Construct, plant and look after gardens and parks to make pleasant environments for people to live, work and relax in.
+Construct, plant and look after gardens and parks.
+You'd help the environment while giving people a pleasant place to live, work and relax in.

 Also known as: landscape gardener, landscape designer, garden designer